Memotech-Bill/PicoBB/README.md

      $ cd PicoBB/bin/pico
      $ make [options]

-The following options may be specified on the make command line
+The following options may be specified on the make command line:

-* BOARD=... to specify a board other than the default "vgaboard".
+* BOARD=... to specify a board other than the default "vgaboard_sd".
+This may be any of the vgaboard_* configurations described above, or any other board configuration file with appropriate devices attached.
 * LFS=Y to include storage on Pico flash (default) or LFS=N to exclude it.
 * FAT=Y to include storage on SD card (default) or FAT=N to exclude it.
 * SOUND=... to specify sound output.
 The higher quality SDL sound is not available for